chess-boards_westmountmag

 Experts say that strategy determines the direction and scope of an organization over the long term, and that it should determine how resources should be configured to meet the needs of markets and stakeholders.

-What is emphasized is the need for strategy to define and communicate an organization’s unique position, and to determine how organizational resources, skills, and competencies should be combined to create a competitive advantage.
+What is emphasized is the need for a strategy to define and communicate an organization’s unique position, and to determine how organizational resources, skills, and competencies should be combined to create a competitive advantage.

-It is believed that planning for success in the marketplace is important; and that, to take full advantage of the opportunities open to them, organizations need to anticipate and prepare for the future at all levels.
+It is believed that planning for success in the marketplace is important and that, to take full advantage of the opportunities open to them, organizations need to anticipate and prepare for the future at all levels.

-‘… because people think about strategy in different ways, there is no definitive answer about what it really is.’
+‘Because people think about strategy in different ways, there is no definitive answer about what it really is.’

 For instance, many successful and productive organizations have a corporate strategy to guide the big picture.
 Each business unit within the organization then has a business unit strategy, which its leaders use to determine how they will compete in their individual markets.

 In turn, each team should have its own strategy to ensure that its day-to-day activities help move the organization in the right direction.
+At each level, though, a simple definition of strategy can be: “Determining how we are going to win in the period ahead.”

 We’ll now look more deeply at each level of strategy – corporate, business unit, and team.